+- 1. Brake lever

-- 2 Brake lever position adjusting knob
+- 2. Brake lever position adjusting knob

-- 3 Distance between brake lever and handlebar grip
+- 3. Distance between brake lever and handlebar grip

-- 4 "∧" mark
+- 4. " /\ " mark

-The brake lever is located at the right handlebar grip To apply the front brake, pull the lever toward the handlebar grip it by aligning a groove on the adjusting knob with the "△" mark on the brake lever.
+The brake lever is located at the right handlebar grip.
+To apply the front brake, pull the lever toward the handlebar grip.

 The brake lever is equipped with a position adjusting knob.
 To adjust the distance between the brake lever and the handlebar grip, turn the adjusting knob while holding the lever pushed away from the handlebar grip.
-When the desired position is obtained, be sure to set
+When the desired position is obtained, be sure to set it by aligning a groove on the adjusting knob with the " $\triangle$ " mark on the brake lever.